danielsaidi/website_danielsaidi/_posts/2018/2018-12-27-alamofire-objectmapper.md

 That's it!
 Alamofire should now retry any failing request that are not auth ones.

-## Step 10 - Adapt all Alamofire requests
+## Step 10 - Adapt all api requests

 Sometimes, you have to add custom headers to every request you make to an api.
 A common scenario is to add `Accept` information, auth tokens etc.